 In the UK there are 12 universities and colleges offering degree-level Veterinary Medicine, making it both possible and important to look at your options in a lot of detail.
 Your university will be your home for the next five years, and it’s crucial you choose not only the best university for you, but also the right location for your needs.

-Furthermore, your chosen university may require an entry exam called a BMAT (BioMedical Admissions Test).
-This is known to be an intensive knowledge, logic and reading multiple-choice exam, that requires a lot of practice.
+Also, your chosen university may need you to do an entry exam called a BMAT (BioMedical Admissions Test).
+This is known to be an intensive knowledge, logic and reading multiple-choice exam, needing lots of practice.

 5. Get plenty of work experience

 This is vital.
-A broad range of work experience is a key pre-requisite for becoming a successful Veterinary Medicine applicant.
-Prior to your application, you need to have taken up work experience at a vet practice of some sort, be it in a stable, dairy farm or small, general vet practice.
+A broad range of work experience is a key prerequisite for becoming a successful Veterinary Medicine applicant.
+Before your application, you need to have taken up work experience at a vet practice of some sort, be it in a stable, dairy farm or small, general vet practice.
 Louise even spent a few weeks in Africa helping vets with livestock.

 The work experience doesn't stop there.
-In the first two years of your course you’re required to complete at least 12 weeks of out-of-term work experience – and in the last three years this quota increases to 26 weeks.
+In the first two years of your course you’ll have to complete at least 12 weeks of out-of-term work experience, and in the last three years this quota increases to 26 weeks.
 Make sure you’re on top of sorting out work experience so that you have the best chance of gaining a place.

 6. Relax in the interview

-If you’re successful in gaining an interview with your chosen university (which can run to as many as 500 applicants to 150 places), Lousie advises that a relaxed but concise attitude is preferable.
-You should avoid making everything you say about Veterinary Medicine, in order to show yourself as a rounded applicant with more than just a love for animals (although that is pretty key).
+If you’re successful in gaining an interview with your chosen university (which can run to as many as 500 applicants for 150 places), Lousie advises that a relaxed but concise attitude is preferable.
+You should avoid making everything you say about Veterinary Medicine to show yourself as a rounded applicant with more than just a love for animals (although that's pretty important).
+Good luck!